 - ISTP’s tendency to engage in risky behaviors.
 Risk-taking often increases during times of conflict.

-- ISFJ’s inability to speak up for themselves and not standing up for themselves.
+- ISFJ’s inability to speak up for themselves and not stand up for themselves.
 This leaves them at risk of being manipulated or taken advantage of.

 - ISTP’s ability to manipulate a situation whenever they feel justified to do so.